-The western gray squirrel (Sciurus griseus) is listed as Threatened in the state of Washington, however very little is known about its northern range.
+The western gray squirrel (Sciurus griseus) is currently listed as Threatened in the state of Washington, however, it is currently being evaluated and may be updated to State Endangered.
+Very little is known about its northern range.
 It currently inhabits mixed oak and conifer forests in Washington, Oregon, and California.
 To aid in conservation and recovery efforts, it is necessary to determine fundamental information such as the species distribution.
-Historically in Washington, western gray squirrels inhabited the Columbia River gorge and low-to mid-elevations on the east and west sides of the Cascade Mountains in Washington (Figure 1; Dalquest 1948; Ingles 1965).
+Historically in Washington, western gray squirrels inhabited the Columbia River gorge and low- to midelevations on the east and west sides of the Cascade Mountains in Washington (Figure 1; Dalquest 1948; Ingles 1965).
 Currently, the western gray squirrel is known to exist in only three isolated remnant populations in Washington: 1) Puget Trough, 2) South Cascades, and 3) North Cascades.